codementality/belgrade_theme/README.md

 # Compiling in a Production Environment
 npm run production

-# Create a SVG sprite from all SVG's in `src/icons` folder.
+# Create an SVG sprite from all SVGs in the `icons` folder.
 npm run icons-sprite
 ```

 ## MAINTAINERS